StrikingLoo/strikingloo.github.io/_posts/2022-08-10-reflections-digital-gardening.md

 I think if I was more writing or content-generation oriented instead of writing notes for future search, making more atomic notes and linking them could be better, but then each note itself would be further from being an essay.

 I mostly write the notes as I go, for instance by rephrasing an interesting paragraph from a paper just after I read it, or summarizing a book one chapter at a time.
 Whenever I copy or restate a point from an essay or blog post, I add a link to it as a source.
 If an idea relates relevantly to a different note and I think the connection is worth expanding upon, I will link to it, but also if I think I will want to have the other note on hand when reading this one.

+The fact that I do most of my reading in a digital format helps a lot with this workflow, and I usually paste quotes into a telegram chat or similar dumping ground if I'm on mobile before doing the final editing from my PC.
+For physical books, I guess I would mark pages and then find the PDF online to transcribe highlights, but I don't really do this.

 ## Conclusions